microsoft/verona/src/mlir/lowering.md

 we are delaying the construction of a complete dialect in favour of having two IRs (high-level and low-level) for the time being.

-The high-level IR is described here: src/compiler/ir/README.md
+The high-level IR is described in `src/compiler/ir/README.md`.

 This document is about the low-level IR, which will be converted from that high-level IR for now.
 In time, that IR will be converted to operations in the